sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/start_here.md

 - [ ] Write the User Requirements form.
 - [ ] Delete the `docs/guides` folder.
 - [ ] Delete the Start Here document.
+- [ ] Continue your own documentation process.